getmaxun/maxun_docs/docs/intro.md

 Maxun is a no-code platform for web data extraction.
 It lets users extract data from any website with a simple point-and-click interface.
 With Maxun, users can create no-code robots in 2 minutes to automate data extraction, turn websites to APIs and a lot more!

-Maxun can be self-hosted or be accessed via Maxun Cloud (Coming soon).
+Maxun can be self-hosted or be accessed via Maxun Cloud - https://app.maxun.dev/

 ## How Does It Work?